NeoGranular/lanyon/_posts/2016-07-19-martial-god-chapter-01-20.md

 Following the mountain path, everybody was walking towards the outside.
 From the beginning, He Yiming had been walking at the end, maintaining a certain distance from Xu Xiangci.

-The more they approached the end of mountains, the more He Xiangci's heart surged.
+The more they approached the end of mountains, the more Xu Xiangci's heart surged.
 Every once in a while, his vision swept through the three lower-officials and the servants of Xu family.

 He Yiming looked calm and collected on the surface, but he'd increased his guard and was paying attention to every small movement of his counterpart with his eyes, while his mind was bitterly complaining.
 If the man decided to risk killing everyone to silence them in order to kill He Yiming, latter would have no chance to escape.